Figuring out if you want to use the Babywise method can be an emotional decision.

 3- Focus on Routines

 - In addition to the eat, wake, sleep routine throughout the day, you want to establish sleep routines.
+Infant sleep is so important as their little bodies grow!

 - Before every nap, and before bedtime have a routine in place.
 Keep it simple.
 A sleep routine can be: